jan-holecek/Python-Mongo-Cli/README.md

 </div>

 ## Installation
-You will need to have python installed to run
+You will need to have Python installed to run

 #### Clone respository
 ```